Guy Fletcher (songwriter): Life and career

-In 1975, Fletcher, former Onyx guitarist Al Hodge and John Hodkinson formed the soft rock trio Rogue, who released several singles, including "Cool Clear Air", "Lay Me Down", "Lady Put the Light Out", "Too Much Too Soon", "One to One", and "Borderline", and three albums.
+In 1975, Fletcher formed the soft rock trio Rogue, with former Onyx guitarist Al Hodge and John Hodkinson.
+They released three albums and several singles, including "Cool Clear Air", "Lay Me Down", "Lady Put the Light Out", "Too Much Too Soon", "One to One", and "Borderline".
 Their song "Fallen Angel" was a No. 12 hit in the Netherlands in January 1976; Frankie Valli's recording went to No. 11 on the UK Singles Chart in May 1976, before being featured in the Broadway show Jersey Boys.
 The band disbanded in 1979.

 In 1985, Fletcher sang vocals on various songs for the BBC Children's TV series Bertha.

 Fletcher was chairman of PRS for Music where he had been a director since 1998.
 He served six years as chairman and was succeeded by Nigel Elderton.
 Fletcher is chairman and managing director of the rights management company, Commercial Arts Ltd. He was for twelve years the chairman of the British Academy of Songwriters, Composers and Authors, where he led several campaigns against the erosion of composers' rights.
 He has won many awards including an ASCAP award in the US and an Ivor Novello Award in the UK.
 Fletcher has also composed TV music, songs, commercials and music for the stage.

 In 2005, he was honoured in HM the Queen's birthday honours list with an OBE for services to British music.

 Family

 Fletcher has a nephew, also called Guy Fletcher, who has been a longtime keyboardist for both Mark Knopfler and his former band Dire Straits.

-His children are Justin Fletcher, a children's television presenter; Amity Fletcher, a music promoter; Juliette Fletcher, an ITV South news presenter; and Liberty Fletcher, a community nurse.
+He has five children (three daughters and two sons), including children's television presenter Justin Fletcher.